Supreme Court temporarily blocks reinstatement of Trump’s ‘Remain in Mexico’ policy

-A federal judge had ordered last week that the program, formally known as Migrant Protection Protocols, be reinstated Saturday.
-Biden administration officials appealed the decision last week, but a federal appellate court on Thursday refused to grant a delay.
+A federal judge had ordered on Aug.
+13 that the program, formally known as Migrant Protection Protocols, be reinstated Saturday.
+Biden administration officials appealed the decision, but a federal appellate court on Thursday refused to grant a delay.

 Shortly after taking office, President Biden used executive orders to suspend “Remain in Mexico” and other Trump-era immigration policies that he believed to be “counterproductive” to an “orderly and humane immigration system.”